Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 A recipient of numerous awards and prizes as well as a frequent speaker at events and universities around the world, he also advises a wide range of organizations, including governments, multilateral development agencies, media outlets, academic institutions, foundations, and private sector entities.

 “You, as an individual, can make a difference, so start small and see where it takes you basically.
-I was a guy who was really into cool frogs and became interested in rainforests, started a website and just kept building off it.
-And it's ended up having some impacts in the world and providing opportunities for a whole bunch of people to get involved as well.”
+I was a guy who was really into cool frogs and became interested in rainforests, started a website and just kept building off it.”

 “Journalism is an intervention that can help move the needle, because by increasing transparency, you can increase accountability.”